sales@dreamkitchensuk.com | Phone: (01843) 584702 or 586664

 • When cooking - keep all pan handles to the side, not protruding forward,

-• Always boil water or oil on the burners at the rear of the hob,
+• Always boil water or other fluids on the burners at the rear of the hob,

 • Never stand containers of hot water or oil at the front of the worktop,